October 9, 2015 | Music City Center, Nashville

 At the conclusion of the Neuroscience and Trauma Symposium, the participant will be able to:

-- Explain the components of the neurological assessment.
+- Recognize the fundamental elements of the neurological exam

 Your registration fee will include attendance at all sessions, the course syllabus, educational credits, and lunch and refreshment breaks.
 Attendance is limited - please register early.